National Park Service uniforms: Military occupation: 1886 to 1916

 The 1912 uniform was the officially-approved start of the olive drab color, previous uniforms had been the same shade of green that the Forest Service wore.
 It also marked the start of a separate summer and winter uniform, which was much needed by rangers in the colder parks.
 The riding breeches, puttees and boots were kept, but the hat was changed to the Alpine style, and the coat was altered from the Norfolk style.
 It became slightly more fitted, pockets were put back on, and the collar, while still high, turned down.
 Rangers also wore vests under their coats.
 The buttons which accompanied this uniform were inscribed with the words "National Park Service" at the top, even though the organization would not use this name for another four years.
 The badge now used by the park rangers (possibly in use since 1905, when the Forest Service split away from the Department of the Interior) was a tin or nickel-plated two inch circle.
 In the center was stamped an eagle surrounded by a decorative rope edge.
 There were still internal disagreements as to the style and some rangers refused to wear uniforms at all, reasoning that plain clothes were far more effective when dealing with lawbreakers.

 In 1914, the Department added shirts to the list of items becoming "uniform" for all officials.
 Coats once again had four pockets, although many rangers still wore old style uniforms, having paid for the clothes themselves.
 At this point in time, there were two main types of uniforms, each named after the person who designed the differing details: the West coast rangers generally wore what was called the Daniels uniform, while the East coast rangers dressed in the older Eisner uniform, which was the style started in 1912.
 The uniform selection would remain the decision of individual parks for another several years; this included civilian clothes in Yellowstone, and military uniforms in Yosemite, until it became illegal in 1916 for anyone outside of the military to wear those particular uniforms.

-same hat style is worn by Royal Canadian Mounted Police and many state troopers, and even Smokey Bear.
+The same hat style is worn by Royal Canadian Mounted Police and many state troopers, and even Smokey Bear.
 Most distinctive aspect of the NPS uniform is its gray and green color, introduced with the Uniform Regulations of 1920.
 Little has changed since then.
 Rangers now wear shoes, trousers, and skirts instead of boots and breeches.